coppertj/MusicPlayerCC/README.md

 Features:

-    Audio playback from in-game computers (targeted computer is the noisy portable computer) File system browsing within the game
+    Audio playback from in-game computers (targeted computer is the ADVANCED noisy portable computer) File system browsing within the game
     Shuffle and repeat functionalities
     User-configurable settings for performance optimization